Seals of the Jacobite Rebellion

 This beautiful citrine seal has the motto Redii (probably a variation on 'ready') above an image of another open blooming rose with two rosebuds - symbolizing both Prince Charlie and his brother, Henry - along with a thistle, the flower and symbol of Scotland.
 This would have been a very discreet way of showing one's allegiance to the return of a House of Stuart reign.

 The Rose Thats Like The Snaw (Snow)

-This gorgeous bloodstone signet ring depicts an open blooming rose, with the motto, The Rose That's Like the Snaw (snow)' - a line from a Rabbie Burns poem, waxing prosaic about the Scottish white rose, which was the symbol of the House of Stuart.
+This gorgeous bloodstone signet ring depicts an open blooming rose, with the motto, The Rose That's Like the Snaw (snow)' - a line from a Robert Burns poem, waxing prosaic about the Scottish white rose, which was the symbol of the House of Stuart.
 So simple, so subtle, and by reciting a line of a Burns' poem, nobody could assume it also did double duty as a secret sign that the owner was a Bonnie Prince Charlie sympathizer.
-Clever!
+How clever!